ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance

 \section{Final Remarks}

-In this paper, we discussed the recent progresses in two sparse direct solvers, Basker and Tacho, and an algebraic preconditioner, FastILU, in ShyLU-node software packages.
-It is part of the Trilinos software framework and designed to provide the scalable solution of linear systems for large-scale applications on the current and emerging computers.
-Within this Trilinos software stack, ShyLU-Basker can be used as a stand-alone solver or preconditioner for a global or local problem on a single compute node (either on multicore CPUs or on a single GPU).
+In this paper, we discussed the recent progress in two sparse direct solvers, Basker and Tacho, and an algebraic preconditioner, FastILU, in the ShyLU-node software packages.
+It is part of the Trilinos software framework and is designed to provide scalable solution of linear systems on a single compute node (either on multicore CPUs or on a single GPU).
+Within this Trilinos software stack, ShyLU-Basker can be used as a stand-alone solver or preconditioner for global or local problems.

-Since the original publications of the solvers and preconditioner, the functionalities, robustness, and performance of ShyLU-Basker has been greatly enhanced, and these solvers are actively used for real-world applications.
-To demonstrate the performance of the solvers, we have presented the performance of these sparse direct solvers for two such real-world applications: Basker for solving the global problems for the Xyce Circuit Simulations on multi-core Intel CPUs and Tacho as the local subdomain solver in the multi-level domain decomposition preconditioner for Alany Land-Ice Simulation of Antarctica on Perlmutter supercomputer with NVIDIA A100 GPUs at NERSC.
+Since the original publications of the solvers and preconditioner, the functionalities, robustness, and performance of ShyLU-Basker have been greatly enhanced, and these solvers are actively used for real-world applications.
+To demonstrate the performance of the solvers, we have presented the performance of these sparse direct solvers for two such real-world application problems, namely, Basker for solving the global problems for the Xyce Circuit Simulations on multi-core Intel CPUs and Tacho as the local subdomain solver in the multi-level domain decomposition preconditioner for Albany Land-Ice Simulation of Antarctica on the Perlmutter supercomputer with NVIDIA A100 GPUs at NERSC.
 We have also demonstrated the performance of FastILU as a preconditioner for solving 3D model problems on an NVIDIA H100 GPU.

-The most recent stable versions of the solvers are publicly-available on the Trilinos github repository as they continue to evolve in order to address the needs of efficiently solving the linear systems for running new real-world applications on the emerging computers each year.
+The most recent stable versions of the solvers are publicly available on the Trilinos github repository~\cite{Trilinos-website} as they continue to evolve to address the needs of efficiently solving linear systems for new real-world applications on the emerging computers each year.